davejacobs/mint/README.md

 # as a special filename
 echo "# Document" | mint publish - --output-file Document.html

+# Output to STDOUT instead of a file
+mint publish Document.md --output-file -

+# Pipe from STDIN to STDOUT
+echo "# Document" | mint publish - --output-file -

 # Publish multiple files and generate a left-hand navigation panel; use globs
 # to recursively include nested files.
 By default, nested directories will
 # be preserved, but any common directories for all files (in this case, `content`),